What is the mission of AMD?

 How can I determine whether AMD is the appropriate outlet for my manuscript?

-AMD seeks to publish discoveries that are likely to facilitate important advances in management knowledge and practice.
+AMD seeks to publish papers that use data to identify and propose plausible explanations for management and organizational anomalies (i.e., new or poorly understood phenomena), thereby facilitating important advances in management knowledge and practice.
 The first step in creating knowledge is conceiving the germ of an idea that may change our understanding of an issue or phenomenon.
-This idea may originate from an observation or experience in the practical world, from an unresolved puzzle in a theoretical discipline, from an irregularity in an empirical analysis that violates our understanding of how things are expected to unfold, or from a personal experience or insight.
+This idea may originate from an observation or experience in the practical world, from an irregularity in an empirical analysis that is inconsistent with conventional understandings of how things are expected to unfold, or from a personal experience or insight.
+The second step is to use data to better understand the nature of the concept or relationship discovered, and to then narrow down the range of plausible explanations for it.
+This may be done using quantitative and/or qualitative data, but often demands comparative analyses, the re-testing of models across varying sets of assumptions or datasets, or multi-experiment studies.

-Whatever the source of a discovery, AMD welcomes papers that clearly ground a discovery in its empirical characteristics and context, and diagnose the data in ways that may lead to important advances in understanding the discovery.
+Whatever the source of a discovery, AMD welcomes papers that clearly grounds important and innovative insights in their empirical characteristics and context, and explore the data in ways that lay the groundwork for down-the-road theorizing.
 As Pasteur stated, "Chance favors the prepared mind."
 AMD seeks to publish papers from authors with minds–prepared not only in terms of describing the particulars of a phenomenon in its indigenous context, but also by showing a deep appreciation of the most plausible alternative theories or models that do NOT adequately explain the discovery.
-By definition, a phenomenon is not a discovery if it is adequately addressed with existing theory or does not call existing theories or taxonomies into question.
+By definition, a phenomenon or uncovered relationship among constructs is not a discovery if it is adequately explained by existing theory or does not call existing theories or taxonomies into question.

-In particular, AMD is an appropriate outlet for manuscripts whose purpose can be identified with one of the following:
+In particular, AMD is an appropriate outlet for manuscripts whose purpose is to:

 - Challenge the idea that…